A Time for Mercy

 A Time for Mercy, a legal thriller novel by American author John Grisham, is the sequel to A Time to Kill (his first novel, published in 1989) and Sycamore Row (published in 2013).
 The latest book features the return of the character Jake Brigance, a small-town Mississippi lawyer who takes on difficult cases.
-The novel was released on 13 October 2020.
+The novel was released on October 13, 2020.

 Once again, Brigance is the court-appointed lawyer who seeks truth and justice for his client, in this case a sixteen-year-old boy named Drew Gamble, who is charged with murdering a law enforcement officer and faces the death penalty.
 As Jake digs into the details of the case, he knows he has to find a way to save the boy, even at the risk of his career and his family's safety.

 Plot

-In 1990, five years after successfully defending accused murderer Carl Lee Hailey (in A Time to Kill, the first book in the series), attorney Jake Brigance of fictional Clanton (Ford County), Mississippi, is assigned by Circuit Court Judge Omar Noose to the case of 16-year-old Drew Gamble.
-The boy was accused of murder after he shot and killed Stuart Kofer, a deputy sheriff who was his mother Josie's boyfriend.
+In 1990, five years after successfully defending accused murderer Carl Lee Hailey, attorney Jake Brigance is assigned by Circuit Court Judge Omar Noose to the case of 16-year-old Drew Gamble, who has been accused of murder after killing Stuart Kofer, a deputy sheriff who was his mother Josie's boyfriend.

-After Josie, along with her 14-year-old daughter Kiera and Drew, moved in with Kofer, the deputy beat them on many occasions after coming home drunk.
-Josie called 911 several times but never pressed charges.
-Since Kofer performed well when he was sober and was well-liked by his fellow officers, no reports were filed, and Sheriff Ozzie Walls was unaware of Kofer's violent tendencies when he was drunk.
-On the night of the murder, Kofer again came home in a drunken rage and knocked Josie unconscious while breaking her jaw.
-Both Drew and Kiera thought their mother was dead and were afraid of what Kofer might do after he came to from his stupor.
-After calling 911 to report the situation, Drew used Kofer's service pistol to shoot the deputy in the head.
+After Josie, along with her 14-year-old daughter Kiera and Drew, moved in with Kofer, the deputy subjected them to domestic abuse while drunk.
+Since Kofer performed well when he was sober and was well-liked by his fellow officers, no reports were filed and Sheriff Ozzie Walls was unaware of Kofer's behavior.
+On the night of the murder, Kofer knocked Josie unconscious while breaking her jaw.
+Assuming his mother was dead, Drew called 911 to report the situation before using Kofer's service pistol to shoot the deputy in the head.